- //split into individual product descriptions [Grace].. meta::

 UDP is an unreliable protocol.
 When packet loss occurs, the operating system will not resend the packets.

 In real-time communications, latency is more important than reliability.
-Using UDP as the underlying transport protocol, Agora.io can decide on when to resend the packets or not.
+Using UDP as the underlying transport protocol, Agora can decide on when to resend the packets or not.

-On an Internet connection with packet loss, TCP has a latency that ranges from hundreds of milliseconds (in the case of almost no packet loss) to dozens of minutes (when the packet loss rate hits 30%), and a connection that easily breaks (when the packet loss rate hits 50%); on similar links, UDP has a latency that ranges from dozens of milliseconds (in the case of little packet loss) to several seconds (when transmitting through poor routers).
-To sum up, UDP still works when packet loss exceeds 30%, while TCP does not.
-TCP is not optimized for real-time communications, but UDP transmission is persistently optimized by Agora.io.
+On an Internet connection with packet loss, TCP has a latency that ranges from hundreds of milliseconds (in the case of almost no packet loss) to dozens of minutes (when the packet loss rate hits 30%), and a connection that easily breaks (when the packet loss rate hits 50%).
+On similar links, UDP has a latency that ranges from dozens of milliseconds (in the case of little packet loss) to several seconds (when transmitting through poor routers).
+Therefore, UDP still works when packet loss exceeds 30%, while TCP does not.
+TCP is not optimized for real-time communications, but UDP transmission is optimized by Agora.